Daktor99/FantasyBasketball/README.md

                   "league_end_date": "2021-12-31"
               }`
       * `PUT /fantasyLeagues`
          * Description: This endpoint receives the details of a league to update.
-The league must be provided as a JSON, sent in the body of the POST request.
+The league must be provided as a JSON, sent in the body of the PUT request.
 The JSON in the request body must have a league_id field.
 Moreover, the only attribute of a league that may be modified after league creation is the league_name.
          * Sample Request Body:
             * `{
                   "league_id": 40,